unironically/scopegraph-rags/CircularSilver/LM/README.md

 S_x = scopeDatum(datumVar("x", INT))
 ```

+### Statix issues
+A Statix query cannot go ahead if there are any weakly critical edges for that query present in the scope graph.
+I.e., missing edges which [theoretically] can be filled in by other queries.
+The presence of `import A` in module `C` means that there is a weakly critical edge from `S_C` to another scope, either `S_A1` or `S_A2`.
+However, the only query which could ever extend the current scope graph with this edge is itself the `import A` query.
+Therefore we have a situation where the `import A` query can only go ahead when it has itself finished, meaning the query can never start.
+This issue is the same as that encountered in even more simple examples, where there is no question about ambiguity.

 ### Resolution of `x`

 **NOTE:** The resolution below and in the spec makes use of a function `minRef` that I have not defined yet.
 The purpose of this function is to take a list of `Res` nodes and filter out those that are not in the minimal path set, with respect to the LM label ordering.
 This is the same as the `minref` used in the Statix specs.
 It's type as I've been using is `[Scope] ::= [Res]`.